mmamontx/ja2-stracciatella-coop/README.md

 2. [Download JA2-Stracciatella](http://ja2-stracciatella.github.io/download/) or [compile](COMPILATION.md) it from the cloned git repository.
 Follow instructions to point JA2S to the directory where the original game was installed during step 1.

-3. Download and run the latest release of this project.
+3. Download the latest release of this project.
+Move sti files to Data/Interface subdirectory of the original game.
+Run ja2.exe.

 ## Development